A personal favorite of CompuMatter’s owner for a variety of reasons.

 Apple and Linux – Brothers From A Different Mother (Dad is a Unix)

-They are so similar that we have actually installed the latest Linux software on a 2009 Apple iBook computer and it ran beautifully and breathed new life into a slightly older computer.
+They are so similar that we have actually installed the latest Linux software on a 2009 Apple iBook computer and it ran beautifully and breathed new life into an older computer.

 Damn Near Bullet Proof